CandyVas/megr2157-portfolio/docs/assignments/A05/index.md

 + Some Unknowns...
   + σmax = max bending stress
   + δmax = max tip deflection

+Since we are meant to design this beam, i figured I'd use the existing features of the gear to make up my dimensions.
+So far i know that the size of the motor is motor 38 mm, and the length of the gearbox is 36.6.

+38 + 36.5 = 74.6 mm

+hence, i decided I'd make the length of my beam to be 80 mm to provide some extra room when adding the mount.

 ### b.
 Sketch a FBD of the feature.